JeschkeLab/DeerLab/docsrc/source/beginners_guide.rst

 Starting the fit
 *****************

-Once you have chosen your model, you need to specify it to ``fitsignal``.
+Once you have chosen your model, you need to specify it to ``fitmodel``.
 The function takes several inputs: the experimental dipolar signal ``V`` and its time=axis ``t``, followed by all four model components described above, distance-axis ``r`` the distribution, background and experiment models.

-The models that have an associated parametric function, e.g. ``bg_hom3d``, must be passed directly as inputs to ``fitsignal``.
+The models that have an associated parametric function, e.g. ``bg_hom3d``, must be passed directly as inputs to ``fitmodel``.
 In Python functions are treated as common numerical variables in that they can be passed as inputs to other functions.

 For example, a 4pDEER signal with homogenous 3D background and Tikhonov regularization can be fitted via ::

-    fit = dl.fitsignal(V,t,r,'P',dl.bg_hom3d,dl.ex_4pdeer)  # 4pDEER fit
+    fit = dl.fitmodel(V,t,r,'P',dl.bg_hom3d,dl.ex_4pdeer)  # 4pDEER fit

-For the other examples in the table above, the call to ``fitsignal`` would look like this
+For the other examples in the table above, the call to ``fitmodel`` would look like this

 =========================================================================== ================================================================
             Description                                                        Fit
 =========================================================================== ================================================================
-4pDEER signal with homogenous 3D background and non-parametric distribution  ``fit = dl.fitsignal(V,t,r,'P',dl.bg_hom3d,dl.ex_4pdeer)``
+4pDEER signal with homogenous 3D background and non-parametric distribution  ``fit = dl.fitmodel(V,t,r,'P',dl.bg_hom3d,dl.ex_4pdeer)``
-4pDEER signal with homogenous 3D background and Gaussian distribution        ``fit = dl.fitsignal(V,t,r,dl.gauss,dl.bg_hom3d,dl.ex_4pdeer)``
+4pDEER signal with homogenous 3D background and Gaussian distribution        ``fit = dl.fitmodel(V,t,r,dl.gauss,dl.bg_hom3d,dl.ex_4pdeer)``
-Dipolar evolution function with a random-coil distribution                   ``fit = dl.fitsignal(V,t,r,dl.randcoil,None,None)``
+Dipolar evolution function with a random-coil distribution                   ``fit = dl.fitmodel(V,t,r,dl.randcoil,None,None)``
-4pDEER signal with no background and non-parametric distribution             ``fit = dl.fitsignal(V,t,r,'P',None,dl.ex_4pdeer)``
+4pDEER signal with no background and non-parametric distribution             ``fit = dl.fitmodel(V,t,r,'P',None,dl.ex_4pdeer)``
-5pDEER signal with fractal background and non-parametric distribution        ``fit = dl.fitsignal(V,t,r,'P',dl.bg_homfractal,dl.ex_5pdeer)``
+5pDEER signal with fractal background and non-parametric distribution        ``fit = dl.fitmodel(V,t,r,'P',dl.bg_homfractal,dl.ex_5pdeer)``
 =========================================================================== ================================================================

-fitsignal uses a least-squares fitting algorithm to determine the optimal distance distribution, background parameters, and experiment parameters that fit the experiment data.
+fitmodel uses a least-squares fitting algorithm to determine the optimal distance distribution, background parameters, and experiment parameters that fit the experiment data.
 To determine the non-parametric distribution, it internally uses Tikhnonov regularization with a regularization parameter optimized using the Akaike Information Criterion (AIC).
-All settings related to the fit can be adjusted by using the appropriate keywords, see the :ref:`reference documentation <fitsignal>` for details.
+All settings related to the fit can be adjusted by using the appropriate keywords, see the :ref:`reference documentation <fitmodel>` for details.
 For example, the regularization parameter used in the Tikhonov regularization could be manually adjusted by using the ``regparam``
 keyword: ::

-    fit1 = dl.fitsignal(V,t,r,'P',dl.bg_hom3d,dl.ex_4pdeer, regparam='aic') # regularization with Akaike information criterion
+    fit1 = dl.fitmodel(V,t,r,'P',dl.bg_hom3d,dl.ex_4pdeer, regparam='aic') # regularization with Akaike information criterion
-    fit2 = dl.fitsignal(V,t,r,'P',dl.bg_hom3d,dl.ex_4pdeer, regparam='gcv') # regularization with Generalized Cross-Validation
+    fit2 = dl.fitmodel(V,t,r,'P',dl.bg_hom3d,dl.ex_4pdeer, regparam='gcv') # regularization with Generalized Cross-Validation
-    fit3 = dl.fitsignal(V,t,r,'P',dl.bg_hom3d,dl.ex_4pdeer, regparam=0.05)  # regularization with fixed regularization parameter
+    fit3 = dl.fitmodel(V,t,r,'P',dl.bg_hom3d,dl.ex_4pdeer, regparam=0.05)  # regularization with fixed regularization parameter

 After the function has found a solution if will return a variable ``fit``.
 This fit is an object with different fields containing all quantities of interest with the fit results.
-A detailed list of these quantities can be found again in the :ref:`reference` for ``fitsignal``.
+A detailed list of these quantities can be found again in the :ref:`reference` for ``fitmodel``.

 Displaying the results